Abbey Church of Sainte-Foy: Architecture

 The arches of the main aisle are simple rounded arches.
 These arches are echoed in the arches of the gallery which are half of the main arches' height with central supporting piers.
 Narrower versions of these arches are also found in the apse.
 The aisle around the apse is separated from the sanctuary by pillars and by the chapels which open up off of the transept.
 There are three radiating chapels off of the apse and two chapels off of the transept.
 The side aisles are roofed with a barrel vault that was originally covered with stucco.
 The nave at Conques is roofed with a continuous barrel vault which is 60 cm thick.
 The nave is divided into bays by piers which rise through the gallery and over the barrel vault.
 The piers of the naves are huge stone blocks laid horizontally and covered with either four half-columns or four pilasters.
-The interior of the church is 20.70 meters tall with the sense of verticality being intensified by the repeating pattern of half-columns and pilasters approaching the high altar.
+The interior of the church is 20.70 m tall with the sense of verticality being intensified by the repeating pattern of half-columns and pilasters approaching the high altar.
 The barrel vault's outward thrust is met by the half barrels of the galleries which run the length of the nave and transept.

 The crossing dome is a delicate octagon set in square.
 Ribs radiate out from the center.
 Figures in the squinches are angels with realistic expressions and animated eyes.

 There are 212 columns in Conques with decorated capitals.
 The capitals are decorated with a variety of motifs including palm leaves, symbols, biblical monsters and scenes from the life of Sainte-Foy.
 On the fifth capital of the north side of the nave are two intricate and expressive birds.
 On the corresponding capital on the south side of the nave are flat and lifeless human figures.
 The figures appear to have a slight hunch, as if they are reacting to the weight of the arches above them.
 The capitals functioned as didactic picture books for both monks and pilgrims.
 Traces of color are still visible on a number of the columns.

 Light filters into Conques through the large windows under the groin vaults of the aisle and through the low windows under the half barrels of the galleries.
 The windows in the clerestory and the light from the ambulatory and radiating chapels focus directly onto the high altar.
 The nave receives direct light from the crossing tower.

 The original windows have long since vanished and after WWII the spaces were filled with colourful figurative glass designs.
-Over time these came to been seen to be at odds with the original spirit of the architecture.
+Over time these came to be seen to be at odds with the original spirit of the architecture.
 In 1986, the artist Pierre Soulages accepted an invitation by the Culture Ministry and the Arts Delegation and Heritage Direction for St.-Foy Abbey-church to design and create 104 windows (95 full windows and 9 oculi) for the building.